Lina Stern: Career

 Due to her groundbreaking research and hard work, the University of Geneva allowed her to add Physiological Chemistry as an independent field of study to the curriculum of the medical faculty.
 In 1918, a new department of Physiological Chemistry was established, and Lina Stern became the head of it.
-This mades her the first ever woman to be awarded professional rank at the University of Geneva.
+This made her the first ever woman to be awarded professional rank at the University of Geneva.

 It was from there that her research into the physiology of the central nervous system began – partly influenced by her friendship with Constantin von Monakow.
 Initially, Giuseppe Pagano, Professor of Chemical Physiology at the Medical School of University of Palermo, started experimenting on animals to learn more about motor response and the cerebellum.
 “Stern and her associate E. Rothlin replicated Pagano's experiment using more accurate methods.”
 This was the start of Stern’s lifelong research into the cerebrospinal fluid.
 Her research led her to groundbreaking conclusions about the blood-brain barrier.

-In April 21, 1921, Stern introduced the term "blood-brain barrier" at the Medical Society of Geneva.
+On April 21, 1921, Stern introduced the term "blood-brain barrier" at the Medical Society of Geneva.
 At that time, she was already well known in the world of academic science.
 However, she also worked as a consultant for several pharmaceutical companies.

 After Stern receives an invitation to head the chair of physiology at the Second Moscow State University in 1924, she accepts and arrives in Moscow on March 31, 1925.
 She was 48 years old in 1925.
 Her entire life was devoted to science, and she accomplished quite a lot in her first three years as the chair of the department.
 On April 1, 1929, a new Institute of physiology was opened in the Academy of Sciences of the Soviet Union, and Stern became the director.
 She was very active in the scientific community and well known amongst her colleagues.
 In 1939, she became the first female full member, academician, of the Academy of Sciences of the Soviet Union.
 In 1943 she won the Stalin Prize.